walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 non-sliding reuse interval.
 It also requires P-256, strong biometrics, and no device-credential fallback, but intentionally permits new biometric enrollment without invalidating the key.
-Android reports `PlatformKeyStore` with `PlatformVerified`: native KeyStore metadata must exactly match the requested interval. iOS reports `ProviderProcess` with `ProviderConfigured`: Signum receives the requested interval, but its pinned public API cannot independently expose the effective positive timeout after restoration.
+Android reports `PlatformKeyStore` with `IndependentReadback`: native KeyStore metadata can be read back and compared with the requested interval after creation or restoration. iOS reports `ProviderProcess` with `ProviderConfigurationOnly`: Signum receives the requested interval, but its pinned public API cannot independently expose the effective positive timeout after restoration.
 Timed reuse is recent platform or provider authentication, not issuance, presentation, or other wallet-action consent, and is not guaranteed to be key-local.